We provide services to help families thrive

 WSJD serves individuals referred by the Department of Public Assistance (DPA).
 When a family has been on the Alaska Temporary Assistance Program (ATAP) with DPA for 24 months, the parents are referred to WSJD for a more intense job search or job development.
 Families are eligible for services for the next 36 months.

 For more information call (907) 352-2600.

-The Tobacco Prevention & Control (TPC) Program is a community-based program that promotes the benefits of quitting and smoke-free environments, prevents youth initiation, and engages as an educational advocate of policies that reduce the burden tobacco has on our community.
+The Tobacco Prevention and Control (TPC) Program is a community-based program that promotes the benefits of quitting and smoke-free environments, prevents youth initiation, and engages as an educational advocate of policies that reduces tobacco related health disparities.

 - Community outreach at organized health fairs and gatherings

 - A wide variety of resources for quitting

 - Presentations to middle and high school students at community meetings

 - Presentations to students in grades K-12 including school staff and administration